Gust E. Lundberg: Background

 Brick Lundberg was born in 1920 in Kewanee, Illinois.
 He attended the University of Illinois and immediately after graduation received a commission in the Air Force.
-During the war Lundberg was an adjutant with the 387th bomb group and after the war he partnered with the group's flight surgeon to buy Culligan Soft Water franchises in Kewanee and Macomb, Illinois and Kenosha, Wisconsin.
-In 1948, after the death of his older brother, Brick returned to Kewanee to be near his father.
+During the war, Lundberg was an adjutant with the 387th bomb group.
+After the war, he partnered with the group's flight surgeon to buy Culligan Soft Water franchises in Kewanee and Macomb, Illinois and in Kenosha, Wisconsin.
+After the death of his older brother, Brick returned to Kewanee in 1948 to be near his father.
 He opened a store, Kewanee Rite, to market some of his father's inventions and became actively involved in the town's civic organizations, so much so that the Kewanee Junior Chamber of Commerce named him Outstanding Young Man of the Year in 1951 and in 1955 (he received the same award for the State of Illinois that year).

 Lundberg was known for his ability to inspire people to operate as part of a team and achieve more than they thought possible, as demonstrated by his success in revitalizing the local National Guard unit and achieving the building of a new armory for the town.

 Career

 In 1956 he partnered with three friends—Paul White, Robert C. Wenger and W.K.
 Davidson—to buy one of the first McDonald's franchises outside the state of California.
 Although their restaurant was successful, differences with McDonald's founder Ray Kroc led the group to open their own regional restaurant chain which they called Sandy's.
-The Sandy's restaurants were a smaller, less-corporate and more-personal chain; Lundberg made it a habit to visit every single Sandy's personally on a regular basis and get to know every employee.
+The Sandy's restaurants were a smaller, less corporate, and more personal chain; Lundberg made it a habit to visit every single Sandy's personally on a regular basis and get to know every employee.
 His warmth and encouragement made everyone he encountered feel valued and inspired.